kevinbullock89/databricks/README.md

 ### Pivot Tables

 The PIVOT clause is used for data perspective.
 We can get the aggregated values based on specific column values, which will be turned to multiple columns used in SELECT clause.
 The PIVOT clause can be specified after the table name or subquery.
+Pivoting tables can rotate the data from long to wide format using the .pivot() function.

+Therefore, the correct approach is:

+The data engineer can rotate the data from long to wide format using the .pivot() function.

 SELECT * FROM (): The SELECT statement inside the parentheses is the input for this table.